 For more information about studying dance theatre, please visit our BA (Hons) Drama and Theatre Practice and MA Performance Training pages.
-For more information about our range of courses within the School of Humanities and Performing Arts, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?